This article describes the various BigQuery tables Mozilla uses to store Activity Stream data, along with some examples of how to access them.

 Pocket data: Data related to Pocket interaction and usage in the

 about:newtabpages get sent to Pocket via this data collection and pipeline.
-However, due to privacy reasons, that data is sanitized and
+However, due to privacy reasons, the

 Note: only includes